 Did you know that you can access railcards to provide discounted rail fare?
 The popular 16-25 railcard also includes mature learners, so make sure you check out what’s on offer by visiting: https://www.railcard.co.uk

 Quick tip – if you’re looking for a student account, some providers offer incentives like free railcards!

 To view the local train service, please visit https://www.greateranglia.co.uk

 National bus services

-If you need to travel a bit further or need to plan travel throughout your time at UEA, please note the regular services provided by National Express and Megabus.
+If you need to travel a bit further or need to plan travel throughout your time at UEA, please note the regular services provided by National Express.

 National Express provide coach services to London (service 490) and all major airports (service 727) with a pickup/set down point located in the lay-by on campus, outside the ZICER building (Zuckerman Institute for Connective Environmental Research)